 When you present information verbally, you can’t hope to communicate every last detail that’s in your written work.
 And that’s okay, because that’s not the point.
 The point is to convey key ideas and to answer questions and concerns for your listener.
 That means prioritizing is pivotal—both when preparing your presentation and during it.

 Your credibility is everything.
-Be humble but confident in your positions.
+Be humble but confident in your position.
 Concede thoughtfully.
-Don't exaggerate or oversell.
+Don't exaggerate.
+And don't oversell.

 The gold standard is when a judge or other listener starts to view you as a respected colleague and becomes genuinely curious about what you think.